ivishalgandhi/techdocs/docs/programming/python/python-logging-tutorial.md

 Output (in console):
 2025-05-25 06:17:00 [DEBUG] my_module: Calling multiply with args: (4, 5), kwargs: {}

-## Configuring Logging
+## Step 5: Setting Up Centralized Logging Configuration

-Centralized logging configuration ensures consistency across large applications.
-Below is an example using a dictionary configuration:
+As your application grows, you'll want to centralize logging configuration for consistency across modules.
+In this step, we'll set up a reusable configuration system.

+### Step 5.1: Create a configuration file

+Create a new file named `logging_config.py` with the following dictionary-based configuration:

 ```python
 import logging.config